offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 C++ provides types that reference a memory address, called pointers.
 Variables of these types can point to different memory addresses / objects.

 Adding an asterisk (\*) to the end of any type makes it a pointer type (e.g. `int *` is a type that can contain a pointer to an `int`).
 A pointer to any object can be retrieved using the address-of unary operator (&).
-Similarly, the value in any pointer can be retrieved using the deference unary operator (\*).
+Similarly, the value in any pointer can be retrieved using the dereference unary operator (\*).

 ```c++
 int w {5};